parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

 ### Running/Tweaking the Benchmark

 The benchmark can run three graph algorithms using GraphX through the spark-submit script distributed with Spark.
-The algorithms are page rank, connected components, and triangle count.
+Available algorithms are PageRank, connected components, and triangle count.

 To run the benchmark, run the following command: